 - Alternative name data.

-Some of this data might be proprietary content, and the placemarks created from that data may only be accessed by subscribers (Google Maps for Enterprise, for example).
+Some of this data might be proprietary content, and the placemarks created from that data may only be accessed by subscribers (Google Maps for Work, for example).

 While the information is made up of structured data about geospatial entities, definitions of geospatial entities and ranking data in the form of information about attributes of geospatial entities may also be provided in unstructured form.